yge58/caffe2-opencv-ndkcamera/README.md

-- Project is about:
+# Project is about:

 Integrating Caffe2, OpenCV with Android NDK Native Camera API.

-Source code is based upon the following code, and I am extremly grateful to them.
+Source code is based upon the following and google ndk doc, I am extremly grateful to them,

 [1] The whole project is based on [Google NDK camera texture-view sample](https://github.com/googlesamples/android-ndk/tree/master/camera)